 Cell migration assay

-Transwell inserts (Corning, New York, NY, United States) was used to detect cell migration ability.
-Firstly, the cells transfected with circPIP5K1A siRNA or overexpressing circPIP5K1A vector were plated onto the upper chamber containing medium free of serum.
-Meanwhile, DMEM with 10% FBS was added into the bottom chamber for 48 h.
-Next, the cells in the bottom chamber insert was treated with 4,6-diamidino-2-phenylindole for 5 min.
-The number of migrated cells was calculated by an inverted microscope (Olympus, Japan).
+Transwell inserts (Corning, New York, NY, United States) were used to detect cell migration ability.
+First, the cells transfected with circPIP5K1A siRNA or overexpressing circPIP5K1A vector were plated onto the upper chamber containing serum-free medium.
+Meanwhile, DMEM with 10% FBS was added to the bottom chamber for 48 h.
+Next, the cells in the bottom chamber insert were treated with 4,6-diamidino-2-phenylindole for 5 min.
+The number of migrated cells was calculated with an inverted microscope (Olympus, Tokyo, Japan).

 Western blotting

-COLO320DM cells were transfected with overexpressing circPIP5K1A vector, overexpressing miR-1273a vector, or the combination of overexpressing circPIP5K1A vector and overexpressing miR-1273a vector, respectively.
-The cells with various treatments were collected, and then lysed by RIPA lysis buffer (Gibco) supplemented with phenylmethanesulfonyl fluoride (1 mM, Sigma).
+COLO320DM cells were transfected with overexpressing circPIP5K1A vector, overexpressing miR-1273a vector, or the combination of overexpressing circPIP5K1A vector and overexpressing miR-1273a vector.
+The cells with various treatments were collected, and then lysed by RIPA lysis buffer (Gibco) supplemented with phenylmethanesulfonyl fluoride (1 mM; Sigma, St. Louis, MO, United States).
 Protein was extracted by centrifugation and detected by the BCA kit (Shanghai Sangon Biotech Co., Ltd, China).
-Protein sample was separated on SDS-PAGE gel, and transferred to polyvinylidene fluoride membranes, followed by the blockage with 5% nonfat milk for 1 h.
-Next, the membrane was probed with primary antibodies of transcription factor AP-1, IRF-4, CDX-2, Zic1, or GAPDH (1:1000, Abcam, Cambridge, MA, United States), followed by the incubation with second antibody (1:1000, Beyotime) for 2 h at room temperature, respectively.
-Lastly, enhanced chemiluminescence (ECL, Millipore, United States) was used to detect the protein levels.
+The protein sample was separated on an SDS-PAGE gel, and electrotransferred to polyvinylidene fluoride membranes, followed by blocking in 5% nonfat milk for 1 h.
+Next, the membrane was probed with primary antibodies for transcription factor AP-1, IRF-4, CDX-2, Zic1, or GAPDH (1:1000; Abcam, Cambridge, MA, United States), followed by incubation with secondary antibody (1:1000; Beyotime) for 2 h at room temperature, respectively.
+Finally, enhanced chemiluminescence (Millipore, Burlington, MA, United States) was used to detect the protein levels.

 Statistical analysis

 Statistical analysis was conducted using SPSS Statistics software 22.0 (Chicago, IL, United States).
-Data were presented as mean ± SD and analyzed by one-way ANOVA following with post-hoc of Dunnett t test. aP < 0.05 was considered to be statistically significant.
+Data are presented as mean ± standard deviation (SD) and analyzed by one-way analysis of variance followed by Dunnett’s post-hoc t-test. aP < 0.05 was considered statistically significant.

 Results

-CircPIP5K1A is selectively upregulated in colon cancers
+CircPIP5K1A is selectively upregulated in colon cancer

-To assess the status of circPIP5K1A in colon cancer development, we employed RT-qPCR assay to detect the mRNA level of CircPIP5K1A in clinical samples.
-As shown in Figure 1A, circPIP5K1A was remarkably upregulated in colon cancer tissues as relative to their adjacent normal tissues.
-Similar results were detected in in several human cancer cell lines, including SW480, SW620, HCT-116, COLO320DM, HGC-27, TE-10, HepG2, and A549M, while the mRNA level of circPIP5K1A in normal cell line HCoEpiC and HaCaT was undetectable (Figure 1B).
+To assess the status of circPIP5K1A in colon cancer development, we employed the RT-qPCR assay to detect the mRNA level of CircPIP5K1A in clinical samples.
+As shown in Figure 1A, circPIP5K1A was markedly upregulated in colon cancer tissues relative to their adjacent normal tissues.
+Similar results were detected in in several human cancer cell lines including SW480, SW620, HCT-116, COLO320DM, HGC-27, TE-10, HepG2, and A549M, while the mRNA level of circPIP5K1A in normal cell line HCoEpiC and HaCaT was undetectable (Figure 1B).
 Moreover, we also found that cell over-confluence led to conspicuously inhibited circPIP5K1A expression (Figure 1C), which suggested that circPIP5K1A was involved in colon cancer development.

 CircPIP5K1A knockdown induces cell death

-To investigate the role of circPIP5K1A in the colon cancer progression, we transfected circPIP5K1A-targeted siRNA1, 2 and 3 into COLO320DM cells that expressed highest level of circPIP5K1A among cancer cell lines.
-Our data revealed that the expression of circPIP5K1A was dramatically suppressed in the cells transfected with circPIP5K1A-targeted siRNA compared with the cells transfected with scramble siRNA.
+To investigate the role of circPIP5K1A in colon cancer progression, we transfected circPIP5K1A-targeted siRNA1, 2, and 3 into COLO320DM cells, which expressed the highest level of circPIP5K1A among the cancer cell lines.
+Our data revealed that the expression of circPIP5K1A was dramatically suppressed in the cells transfected with circPIP5K1A-targeted siRNA compared with cells transfected with scrambled siRNA.
 Moreover, the downregulation of circPIP5K1A by siRNA was resistant to RNase R digestion (bP < 0.01, Figure 2A).
 Conversely, circPIP5K1A-targeted siRNA hardly affected the endogenous expression of PIP5K1A (Figure 2B), which confirmed the specificity of circPIP5K1A-targeted siRNA.
-Notably, we found absence of circPIP5K1A resulted in obviously increased cell death compared with cell transfected with scramble siRNA did (Figure 2C).
+Notably, we found that the absence of circPIP5K1A resulted in obviously increased cell death compared with cells transfected with scrambled siRNA (Figure 2C).

-CircPIP5K1A increased cancer cell invasion and migration
+CircPIP5K1A increases cancer cell invasion and migration

-To determine whether circPIP5K1A can regulate cancer migration, we utilized Transwell assay and found that, enforced expression of circPIP5K1A significantly augmented cell invasion and migration as relative to Mock cells did.
-Reciprocally, silence of endogenous circPIP5K1A exhibited opposite effects on cell migration (Figure 3).
+To determine whether circPIP5K1A can regulate cancer migration, we utilized the Transwell assay, and found that enforced expression of circPIP5K1A significantly augmented cell invasion and migration relative to mock-transfected cells.
+Reciprocally, silencing of endogenous circPIP5K1A exhibited opposite effects on cell migration (Figure 3).
 Taken together, our data demonstrate that upregulation of circPIP5K1A promotes cell viability and migration.